stealeruv/Elixir_V3_Node/README.md

 ### Faucet

-Get sepolia Eth from faucet or send it from another wallet You need to have 0.001 Eth on mainnet
+Get sepolia Eth from faucet or send it from another wallet.

 Faucet link : https://www.alchemy.com/faucets/ethereum-sepolia

+You need to have 0.001 Eth on mainnet.

 ### Docker pull